 Amassive “Thank you!” to Cloudscape Studios, who orchestrated Mike’s visit to Carlisle, and who invited applicants to participate in their four week “School for Gifted Movie-Makers”.
 Thanks also to Creative Skillset [now called Screenskills ~10/11/2019] for funding the course, where I’ve learned loads about animation production, storyboarding, lighting, compositing and much, much more!

-Motivating me to make this film were the ideas of taking the “transformation sequence” as a template and creating a hero that a young non-white female viewer might feel excited about as a positive representation of “someone like me” on screen.
+I was motivated by the idea of taking the “transformation sequence” as a template and creating a hero that a young non-white female viewer might feel excited about as a positive representation of “someone like me” on screen.
 Acknowledging that this was a very personal project, my initial aim was to keep the animation length to about 15 seconds, to counteract the risk I was taking on in tackling all the stages of end-to-end production myself.

 Preparations made during pre-production included analysing a number of “magical girl” anime for common themes, visual motifs, and camera and editing styles.
 Based on this research, and with the design of the hero being refined, I made the following animatic:

-Perhaps what I’m most pleased with in the production is how the care taken with the ZBrush sculpt paid off, with animated Skyleigh looking like a compelling, living and breathing character.
+Perhaps what I’m most pleased with in the production is how the care taken with the ZBrush sculpt paid off, with animated Skyleigh looking compelling and alive.
 It’s deceptively difficult to get a cartoon human looking appealing rather than creepy, and I made a lot of effort to study the best 3D examples, gather valued feedback from tutors and classmates, and iterate on the design and model.

 I posted photos from Nine Worlds Geekfest 2015 on Monday, where I also mentioned the sheer variety of the sessions comprising the programme.
 There were many options I had to miss because they were scheduled against something even better, but as a guiding principle, I tried to prioritise attending workshops with direct application to my own practice and projects.